alvaroaguirre/alvaroaguirre.github.io/index.md

 ## Home

 Welcome to my personal webpage.
-Here you will find information about me, what I am currently up to, the projects I have worked on, and things I am passionate about, like specialty coffee and film photography.
+Here you will find information about me, what I am up to, the projects I have worked on, and things I am passionate about, like specialty coffee and film photography.

 ### Who am I and what am I up to?